dailymotion/oplog/README.md

 A [full replication] is also supported for freshly spawned consumers that need to have a full view of the data.

 Change operations are stored on a central MongoDB server.
-A [tailable cursor](http://docs.mongodb.org/manual/tutorial/create-tailable-cursor/) on a MongoDB [capped collection](http://docs.mongodb.org/manual/core/capped-collections) is used for real-time updates and final stats of objects is maintained in a secondary collection for full replication support.
+A [tailable cursor](http://docs.mongodb.org/manual/tutorial/create-tailable-cursor/) on a MongoDB [capped collection](http://docs.mongodb.org/manual/core/capped-collections) is used for real-time updates and final states of objects is maintained in a secondary collection for full replication support.
 The actual data is not stored in the OpLog's data store ; the monitored API continues to serve as the authoritative source of data and as the gatekeeper for it (authen/authz).
 Only modified object's `type` and `id` are stored together with the timestamp of the update and some related "parent" object references, useful for filtering.
 What you put in `type`, `id` and `parents` is up to the service, and must be meaningful to fetch the actual objects data from their API.
 An optional reference to the modified object can be provided by the OpLog API if the URL schema is setup (see [Starting the agent] below for more info).

 As the it is highly expected that the OpLog may miss some operations from the API, a [Periodical Source Synchronization] mechanism is available